 Google Pixel 3: The Pixel 3’s 5.5in crystal clear OLED screen is quite something.
 It will even adjust itself to the appropriate brightness when you’re doing things like watching a film in the dark or reading a book in your lunch break.

 Performance and interface

-As for performance, both are powerful smartphones.
-Playing intensive games and flitting between apps isn't an issue - like, at all - thanks to the quad-core chipsets on each one.
+Though, both are powerful smartphones - so playing intensive games and flitting between apps won’t be an issue, thanks to the quad-core chipsets on each one.

 There's just a few more things to consider that may impact how you use your phone…

 While you won’t find a standard 3.5mm headphone jack with the Pixel 3, Google do at least include a UB-C to 3.5mm adaptor.
 Apple no longer provide the headphone adaptor dongle it once included with the iPhone X. The great headphone debate continues...

 No smartphone is completely waterproof - it’s all about specific ratings for water resistance.
 Both the Pixel 3 and iPhone XS come with an upgraded IP68 spec, which means they’re protected in water up to 1.5m deep for about half an hour - and are also dust-resistant.

 We’re not sure you’ll notice any improvement on battery life from the iPhone X, but you’ll still get a day’s usage on a single charge with the XS - just.
 Likewise, with the Pixel 3, there’s not much to report here - and even if you’re conservative with your phone use, you may need a top-up charge before the day is out.

 Choosing the right storage option based on your needs and your budget can be tricky, but at least both phones give you a choice.
 The iPhone XS comes in three sizes - 64GB, 256GB and 512GB.
 If you opt for the Pixel 3, you’ll need to decide between 64GB and 128GB.